Kevin Bakhurst – Director-General

 Director of Video

-Steve Carson joined RTÉs Leadership Team as Director of Video in September 2024, following a public competition.
+Steve Carson rejoined RTÉ and joined its Leadership Team as Director of Video in September 2024, following a public competition.

 The Director of Video, along with the Director of Audio, are pivotal positions in the reshaping and transformation of RTÉ.
 Steve’s exceptional experience and track record of creativity, with the BBC in Northern Ireland and Scotland and formerly with RTÉ, positions him to deliver real success across all genres.
 In particular, As Director of Video, Steve is responsible for the development and delivery of a comprehensive editorial strategy across all of RTÉ’s television stations and RTÉ Player.